slatedocs/slate/source/includes/security/_kuzzleRole.md

 ```java
 ```

-Create or replace the role in kuzzle
+Creates or replaces the role in Kuzzle's database layer.

 #### save()